-Looking forward, Janison are in the process of rolling out PISA across fifteen countries, they are the NSP in six of them.
-We can see Janison exceeding $100m ARR by 2025, considering the growth in the EdTech sector and the incoming ICAS/PISA rollout (both of which are international exams that will provide significant scale for Janison).
+Looking forward, Janison are in the process of rolling out PISA for Schools across fifteen countries, they are the NSP in six of them.
+We can see Janison exceeding $100m ARR by 2025, considering the growth in the EdTech sector and the incoming ICAS/PISA for Schools rollout (both of which are international exams that will provide significant scale for Janison).

 Janison have also been active on the acquisitions front.
 They look for businesses with an existing customer base that will provide cross selling opportunities.
 This week Janison announced the acquisition of Quality Assessment Tasks.
 The rationale behind this deal is that QAT comes with a bank of past assessments and exam questions which have monetary value within Janison’s school assessment offering.
 It also introduces a network of over 250 highly skilled test writers and reviewers, supporting Janison’s strategy of developing and refreshing its digital library of assessments and items to the highest quality standards.
 Janison is in a net cash position of about $20m and no debt, they are well funded to continue M&A activities.

 For an enterprise value of ~$200m, Janison is looking like a great proposition.
 We believe the market isn’t ascribing enough value to the potential upside of the PISA for Schools rollout; Australia, UK and the US are a $237m p.a. opportunity alone and that doesn’t include the eleven other countries in which PISA is being rolled out.

 We estimate that Janison’s EBITDA margin will go to around 30-40% when they achieve their ARR of $80-100m, at those levels we see the valuation as multiples of the current market cap.
 In the short term, we value JAN at $1.60 or around 10x FY22 ARR.